daniel-0xA/TestAssignment/README.md

 The TestAssignment is a CMake project, generated with CLion.

 The ./script.sh should be run on a system with docker installed.
-Tested on Ubuntu 20.04 and Win10 with git tools installed.
+Tested on Ubuntu 20.04.

-Docker push images:
- docker build -t test_assignment .
- docker login -u danielspori
- docker tag test_assignment danielspori/test_assignment
- docker push danielspori/test_assignment
+On Win10,running the script als batch file, does not work (maybe problems with mounting a volume).